KingerNL/Computer_Vision_Eindopdracht/README.md

 $ pip install -r requirements.txt
 ```

-if there are any problems please open a ticket or send me a message.
+if there are any problems please open a ticket or send me a message *(The requirements are made with pipreqs)*.

 ## General Layout <a name = "general_layout"></a>